THE TALKING CURE COMMUNITY ENGAGEMENT: LECTURES, PANELS AND WORKSHOPS

 Consuming Kinetics Dance Company

 CKDC performed a choreographed response to The Talking Cure exhibition.
-Music, movement, storytelling and visual art will be will be intertwined in this multi-media experience.
+Music, movement, storytelling and visual art were intertwined in this multi-media experience.

 St Lou Fringe The Talking Cure Project SPEAKS.
 A World Premiere Piece of Performance Art